ffund/run-my-experiment-on-geni-blog/2017-03-27-dijkstras-shortest-path-algorithm.md

 In the table, fill in this value as the cost of the path from "dijkstra" to "lovelace", and note that the previous hop in this path is "dijkstra".

-Then, repeat this step for "lovelace".
+Then, repeat this step for "baran".
 From the "dijkstra" node, run:

 ```
 ping -c 25 10.10.5.2